2 Weeks in Japan Itinerary for First-Time Visitors

 Day 14: Day Trip to Kamakura

-Kamakura is a great day trip from Tokyo and is only 1-1.5 hours on transit.
+The perfect day trip from Tokyo is Kamakura as it’s only 1-1.5 hours on transit.
 I ended up feeling like a visit to Kamakura was almost like a mini-Kyoto.

 In Kamakura, take a bus to your first stop of the day, Hokokuji Temple, known for its bamboo forest you can have matcha tea in.